Nirall/react-date-picker-chrome/README.md

 # React date picker based on dayjs

-A date picker with time picker similar to Chrome's built-in date picker.
-The package exports a react component <DatePicker />
+A date picker with time selection, similar to Chrome's built-in date picker.
+The package exports a React component.

 ## Install
 npm install @nirall/react-date-picker-chrome

 ## Usage
-With built-in input design
+With built-in input design.

 ```
 import { DatePicker } from '@nirall/react-date-picker-chrome';